surabhilata/ECLIPSE/README.md

 ### 1. Unpack the test data

-The test data is bundled as `test_data.tar.xz` in this repository.
+The test data is bundled as `test_data.zip` in this repository.
 Unzip it in the repository root:

 ```bash
 unzip test_data.zip